Unboxed-Software/ncn-program-template/simulation-test-detailed-guide.md

 The NCN program used can be found [here](https://github.com/Unboxed-Software/ncn-program-template).
 By creating a simulation test of this NCN, you'll be better prepared to use it as a template or base that you can adapt to create your own NCN program.
 Just a reminder: we do not recommend most NCN developers build their NCN from scratch.
 Rather, we suggest using this prebuilt program as a starting point and customizing it according to your needs.

 The simulation test we'll be creating below can also be found in the [example NCN repository](https://github.com/Unboxed-Software/ncn-program-template).
-However, you'll understand the system better if you write the test along with us, so feel free to clone the repository, delete the test, and follow along.
+However, you'll understand the system better if you write the test along with us, so feel free to clone the repository, delete the test file `./integration_tests/test/ncn_program/simulation_test.rs`, and follow along.
 This will give you hands-on experience with the entire NCN lifecycle: initializing vaults and operators using Jito's restaking and vault programs, configuring the NCN program, and executing the full voting process.

 ### Prerequisites